What Are Incoterms? International Commercial Terms Meanings and Usages

 Free Alongside Ship (FAS) Incoterm

-When included in an international trade contract, the FAS incoterm — an incoterm that applies solely to sea/waterway transportation — signifies that the seller of cargo must pay for the movement of goods from the moment it leaves their facility until its safely situated alongside its selected vessel for loading.
-FAS incoterms dole out duties, charges and fees as follows:
+The "Free Alongside Ship" incoterm applies solely to sea/waterway transportation.
+When included in an international trade contract, the FAS incoterm indicates that the seller of cargo must pay for the movement of goods from the moment it leaves their facility until its safely situated alongside its selected vessel for loadingRisk transfers to the buyer at this point; they are responsible for the main portion of transit and all subsequent steps in delivery.

 • Freight packaging – Seller